Hong Chengchou: Service in the Northeastern Theatre

 Hong's arrival panicked the Qing forces investing Jinzhou, led by Dorgon.
-Limited engagements were fought on the days 6, 13 and 14 of September, with the Ming forces being advantaged and putting great pressure on the Manchus, who were entrenched on elevated positions.
-Dorgon frantically wrote to Hong Taiji for reinforcements, and after completing a full mobilization, the Qing emperor led a forced march and arrived to Jinzhou.
+Limited engagements were fought on the days 6, 13 and 14 of September, with the Ming forces being advantaged and putting considerable pressure on the Manchus, who were entrenched on elevated positions.
+Dorgon repeatedly wrote to Hong Taiji urging for reinforcements, and after completing a full mobilization, the Qing emperor led a forced march and arrived to Jinzhou.
 Concealing his arrival, Hong Taiji swiftly marched around and deployed his army on the major roads, surrounding Hong's army.
 At the same time, he sent a detachment to raid the Ming supply base at Mount Bijia.
 These actions had a decisive effect on the battle, as with only three days of supply remaining and surrounded on all sides, the morale of the Ming army plummeted.
-Hong Chengchou decided that the best course was risking it all on a final decisive engagement, but his subcommanders faltered.
+Hong Chengchou decided that the best course was risking it all on a final decisive engagement, but his subcommanders wavered.
 On the next day, as the army deployed and started his advance, most Ming subcommanders fled in panic.
 Wang Pu was the first to rout, and their men ran into a series of flank attacks set up by Hong Taiji.
 Wu Sangui was literally driven into the sea and evacuated via boat.
 Hong Chengchou and Cao Bianjiao managed to pull off a fighting retreat into Songshan with 10.000 troops.
 It was a major disaster for the Ming forces.
 54.000 men were left dead on the field, and massive amounts of cannon and other weapons were captured.

 After conducting a vigorous defense of Songshan for six months, with various failed attempts at relief from Shanhaiguan and at breaking out from the siege, he was captured the 18 of March of 1642 as a turncoat called Xia Chengde, the garrison commander of Songshan, opened the gates to the Manchus.
 Xia Chengde's followers and dependents, Hong Chengchou, governor Qiu Mingyang, and some officers related to prominent Ming generals, were spared.
 The rest of the remaining Ming soldiers, 100 officers and 3000 soldiers, were slaughtered, and their families kept as slaves.
 Although his other colleagues were quick to surrender, this was not the case with Hong.
 However, the exact circumstances of how he came to defect to the Manchu side are unclear, and a number of versions exist.
 In any case, it is very likely that Hong Taiji intended to recruit Hong, and that he held him in high regard, believing that he would be important in the conquest of China.
 When he finally submitted, the Manchu emperor honored him with many gifts and a palace banquet fit for a prince or vassal khan.
 Some of the beile were initially angered by this deferential treatment, but soon after he won their trust and respect, and he was thought of as the best Han official in Manchu service.